UMWEDU/umw-commencement-sync/_pages/regalia.md

 </ul>
 UMW regalia is made from 100% recycled plastic bottles.
 The UMW regalia ensemble which includes a cap, gown, tassel, hood, and zipper pull.
 The Bachelor’s Degree Ensemble is $59.98 plus tax, and the Master Degree Ensemble is $64.98 plus tax.

-The UMW Bookstore will have a limited supply of regalia available after March 19th.
+The UMW Bookstore will have a supply of regalia available after March 19th.

 <strong>Online Options</strong>